 What is strontium?

 Strontium is a trace element, found naturally in food.
-Dietary intake of strontium has linked to increased bone density and decreased risk of hip fracture.
+Dietary intake of strontium has been linked to increased bone density and decreased risk of hip fracture.
 Food should be the only source of strontium, though.
 Taking it from supplements may increase the risk of heart attacks and blood clots!

 Is strontium good against osteoporosis?

 Strontium is an element important for strong bones and teeth.
 Strontium can help replenish calcium in the bone tissue.
 Scientific data suggest that it’s beneficial for increasing bone density and stimulating bone formation!
 Strontium deficiency may lead to osteoporosis and increase risk of hip fracture.
-Dietary intake from food is the best source.

 Why should you avoid taking strontium supplements?